 Everyone wants to maintain healthy teeth without much effort but that’s just not going to happen.
 You need to be religious with your oral regimen and see your dentist regularly for that spectacular smile.
-Moreover, a tooth extraction is necessary if you fail at taking care of your teeth.
+Moreover, tooth extraction is necessary if you fail at taking care of your teeth.
 Most of the time, the tooth could still be saved with dental prosthetics unless it’s extremely damaged.

 Usually, a tooth can’t be saved due to facial trauma.
 These incidents come in the form of sports injuries and similar accidents.
 Aside from this, a tooth is likely to be removed because it is severely infected.
-A root canal treatment might help, however, there are instances that keeping the tooth would contaminate the neighboring teeth.
+A root canal treatment might help, however, there are instances that keeping the tooth would contaminate the neighbouring teeth.

 Interestingly, if you have a worse case of periodontitis, the bone underneath starts to deteriorate.
 When this happens, the bone could no longer support the tooth and calls for removal.

-Although a broken tooth extraction is common, it’s also necessary even when the tooth has no fracture.
+Although broken tooth extraction is common, it’s also necessary even when the tooth has no fracture.
 For example, dental crowding, a condition where a patient has more erupted teeth than expected.
 Otherwise, he needs orthodontic treatment like braces.
 Correcting your teeth needs enough space in the mouth for movement and it won’t be possible with crowded teeth.

 In the same way, a dentist may suggest an extraction if your wisdom tooth lies in an awkward position.
 This would surely cause pain because of the lesion and be at high risk of decay.

 It’s important that you understand why there’s no chance to save a tooth if keeping it leads to worse.
-Now, if that affected tooth has completely erupted or is visible, it only requires a simple tooth extraction.
+Now, if that affected tooth has completely erupted or is visible, it only requires simple tooth extraction.

 The simplicity of this procedure only involves 3 basic steps: